XaverHeuser/finance-analysis/README.md

 ## Features

 - Process monthly bank account statements from *Volksbank* (pdf-format)
-- Extract and categorize financial transactions
+- Extract financial transactions
-- Write processed data into a Google Sheet for easy tracking and visualization
+- Write processed data into a Google Sheet for easy tracking and manual additions
-- Send an e-mail notification with script execution status (success/failure)
+- Visualize data in Google Looker Studio

 ## Architecture and Workflow